rena-w/SW-FINAL-PROJECT/README.md

 ---

 # METHODOLOGY
-*This is one of the most important sections.
-A scientific paper should provide enough information that another scientist would be able to replicate the results.
-You don't have to cover every single detail of how your code is implemented, etc, but you should minimally describe any processing you apply to the data, as well as the specific statistical tests you use.
-This section should also formalize your hypotheses.
-If you decide to create a Github repository (see extra-credit section), you may cite portions of the code where appropriate.*

-In this section, I will cover the process of cleaning the data, processing it, and my reasoning for each decision.
+In the first half of this section, I will cover the process of cleaning the data, processing it, and my reasoning for each decision.
 I will also briefly describe the code used to format, organize, and sort the data for usage.
-Finally, I will discuss the different statistical tests I used and the purpose of each test.
+In the second half, I will discuss the different statistical tests I used and the purpose of each test and what it intends to find out about the data.

+## Part 1: Cleaning and sorting the data
 Unfortunately, something was wrong with the formatting of the original data, so I had to convert it into text and reformat the dataset before I could do anything else.
 Each entry was already on its own line, so the initial challenge was separating the items within each individual entry.
 I also had to make sure they were all in the same order, since the original dataset seemed to be inconsistent with the order of their variables.
 I really underestimated the amount of issues I would run into as I continued to work with the headlines — especially because I just had so much of them to account for — so the code I wrote kept getting longer and more complicated.

 ### **Working with the text**